RULES OF PROCEDURE OF THE EAST TRANSNATIONAL ARBITRATION COURT

 have not agreed in such a case to terminate the arbitration court proceedings; an

-arbitration court shall suspend the arbitration court proceedings until the assignee of
+arbitration court shall suspend the arbitration court proceedings until the assignee of rights is determined;

 b) where the resolution of the dispute is impossible before another dispute is not resolved